Codemon72/Spickzettel/React.md

 #### Conditional Rendering
 Consider you want to render something only when certain conditions are met.
 E.g. you only want to display a list if you have actual data for it or display a logout button only if the user is logged in.
-There are differen ways to do it:
+There are different ways to do it:
 - If statement for whole components:
   ```js
   render() {